IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 #### Keyboard Navigation

-Keyboard navigation is available only for `dropdown` `mode` of the `igx-date-range-picker` component.
+Keyboard navigation is available only for `dropdown` `mode` of the `IgxDateRangePickerComponent` component.
 Use the demo above to try the following keyboard combinations.

 When the focus and cursor are in a input then the [keyboard navigation](date_time_editor.md#keyboard-navigation) of the `igx-date-time-editor` directive is applicable also here: